7 Favorite Shoes for New Walkers

 As tempting as it might be, don’t buy bigger shoes for the months ahead.
 Shoes that are too big are hard to walk in and can cause falling and tripping (i.e. drunken sailors on the loose).
 According to Ross Taubman, DPM, a podiatrist in Clarksville, Maryland, “It’s really important to find shoes that fit properly when she’s learning to walk — otherwise, she could stumble and take longer to develop the skill.”

-Toddler feet can also vary up to half a size, so opt for the larger foot’s size.
+Toddler feet can also vary up to half a size from one another, so opt for the larger foot’s size.
 Kids’ feet grow like weeds, so measure again in a few months.
 One of my favorite shoe companies, See Kai Run, also lists toddler shoe sizes by inches.
 Handy to know, because age and size can be a crapshoot.

 Bend it like Beckham